alicegherbison/alicegherbison.com/content/site.md

 ## Colour scheme

-The beautiful, bright colour palette is taken and adapted from the colours used in the VSCode [Monokai Pro](https://www.monokai.pro/) theme.
+This beautiful, bright colour palette is taken and adapted from the colours used in the VSCode [Monokai Pro](https://www.monokai.pro/) theme.

 {{< colours >}}